What is Mavyret?

 How should Mavyret be stored?

-- Do not use Mavyret if the seal on top of the carton of blister packages is broken or missing.
+- Do not use Mavyret if the original seal over the container is broken or missing.

 - Throw away Mavyret that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.